rjdman/machine-learning/projects/capstone/final_report.md

 6. Initialise mel-frequency spectogram image from array
 7. Save file to relevant folder outined above

+I used the following packages to generate and save images:

+* [Librosa](https://librosa.github.io) - in-built functionality to explore audio features including MFCCs, spectograms and melspectograms.
+* [Pillow](https://pillow.readthedocs.io/en/stable/) - functions to convert, save and crop images from numpy arrays
+* [Numpy](https://numpy.org) - helpful in manipulating arrays efficiently

 This generated 1800 training melspectograms, 600 validation melspectograms and 600 test melspectograms.
 These images were all 224 pixels in height, though they did vary in width.
-Initally, I did not feel that this would be an issue since the CNN architectures would learn from examples that this is not a distinguishing feature.
+I did not feel that this would be an issue since the CNN architectures would learn from many examples that this is not a distinguishing feature.

 <!--In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
 From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
 Questions to ask yourself when writing this section:
 * _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_